dymio/mayak/README.md

 9. Setting up the mailer in `config/environments/production.rb` file, if you need to sending emails from site.

-10. Check file `config/autoprefixer.yml` and set [settings](github.com/postcss/autoprefixer#browsers) you need.

-11. In the file `config/initializers/active_admin.rb` replace `config.site_title` with title of your site.
+10. In the file `config/initializers/active_admin.rb` replace `config.site_title` with title of your site.

-12. In the file `config/initializers/devise.rb` replace value of `config.mailer_sender`.
+11. In the file `config/initializers/devise.rb` replace value of `config.mailer_sender`.

-13. In the file `config/initializers/session_store.rb` replace session key `_mayak_session` with your project key.
+12. In the file `config/initializers/session_store.rb` replace session key `_mayak_session` with your project key.

-14. TODO : In the migration file of site settings (`db/migrate/20140405000000_create_site_settings.rb`) you can change default settings values and add new settings.
+13. TODO : In the migration file of site settings (`db/migrate/20140405000000_create_site_settings.rb`) you can change default settings values and add new settings.

-15. In the first migration file (`db/migrate/20140911000000_devise_create_admin_users.rb`) you can change email and password of admin user.
+14. In the first migration file (`db/migrate/20140911000000_devise_create_admin_users.rb`) you can change email and password of admin user.
 By default it admin@example.com with password 'password'.

+15. Check file `app/assets/browserslist` and set [settings](https://github.com/ai/browserslist#queries) you need for Autoprefixer.

 16. Replace or remove LICENSE.txt and UPDATE.md files.